 When the Bulls almost traded the #3 pick (Michael Jordan) for Terry Cummings

 Terry Cummings might be in my Top 10 Most Underrated Players ever.
-He won rookie of the year after being selected with the #2 pick in the 82 Draft (After James Worthy and before Dominique Wilkins – 2 NBA legends) and was good for 20 & 10 on any given night for nearly a decade and almost lasted another decade in the league as a solid vet.
+He won Rookie of the Year after being selected with the No. 2 pick in the 1982 Draft (after James Worthy and before Dominique Wilkins – two NBA legends), was good for 20 & 10 on any given night for nearly a decade and almost lasted another decade in the league as a solid vet.

 With that said, I would have been pretty upset if I traded a pick that would turn out to be the greatest ever for a player on the most underrated ever list.
-That’s what almost happened as the Bulls almost traded Jordan to a list of teams including the Clippers for Terry Cummings.
+That’s what almost happened in 1984, when the Bulls almost traded Jordan to a list of teams, including the Clippers for Terry Cummings.

 Here’s a recap of the almost trades that the Bulls almost made days before the draft.

 The 84 draft would become infamous for a historic “blunder” but that “blunder” is arguably the biggest misconception in sports.
-The big questions are always “How did 2 teams pass up on Jordan” and “Why was Sam Bowie picked before him.”
+The big questions are always “How did two teams pass up on Jordan?” and “Why was Sam Bowie picked before him?”
 Truth is, it made sense for Houston and Portland to pass on him and the Bulls only drafted him because they couldn’t get a big man.

 Now there was also a very interesting trade that was rumored around that time which is my favorite all-time “What If?” trade.
-According to Hakeem in his biography, the Blazers offered the Rockets the #2 pick and Drexler for Ralph Sampson.
-The Rockets declined and the birth of the “Twin Towers” happened, but what if the Rockets would have accepted the trade and for some reason taken Jordan with that pick?
+According to Hakeem in his biography, the Blazers offered the Rockets the No. 2 pick and Drexler for Ralph Sampson.
+The Rockets declined and the birth of the “Twin Towers” happened.
+But, what if the Rockets would have accepted the trade and for some reason taken Jordan with that pick?
 Hakeem, Clyde Drexler and Michael Jordan on the same team!
 I’m not sure Air and Glide would have been able to co-exist back then but I’m sure it would have been pretty exciting to watch them try.